project-gauntlet/gauntlet/README.md

 cargo build --release --features release
 ```
 But the new version release needs to be done via GitHub Actions

+## Contributing

+If you'd like to help build Gauntlet you can do it in more ways than just contributing code:
+- Reporting a bug or UI/UX problem
+- Creating a plugin
+- Creating and contributing a theme - see [#16](https://github.com/project-gauntlet/gauntlet/issues/16)

+If you are looking for things to do see pinned [issues](https://github.com/project-gauntlet/gauntlet/issues).

+For simple problems feel free to open an issue or PR and tackle it yourself!

+For more significant changes please contact creators on Discord (invite link on top of README) and discuss first.

+All and any contributions are welcome.

 ## Versioning